 25 Years Ago, Alomar’s Home Run Changed Everything for the Blue Jays

-On October 11th 1992, the Toronto Blue Jays finally shed their moniker as “chokers”.
-With one swing of the bat, they were no longer the “Blow Jays”; they finally slayed a demon which had haunted them for years.
+On October 11, 1992, the Toronto Blue Jays finally shed their moniker as “chokers”.
+With one swing of the bat, they were no longer the “Blow Jays”.
+They slayed the demon that haunted them for years.

 Depending on who you ask, it might be the most important home run in the history of the Toronto Blue Jays.
 At the very least, it’s the second biggest home run in franchise history; Roberto Alomar‘s game-tying home run off Dennis Eckersley in the 1992 ALCS.

 Today marks the 25th anniversary of that monumental hit by Alomar.
 At the time of the hit, he may not have known it, but it was a watershed moment for the Toronto Blue Jays.
-After that home run off Eckersley, the Blue Jays went on to win consecutive World Series.
+After that home run off Eckersley, the Blue Jays won consecutive World Series.

 It was the home run that changed everything.